intel/zephyr.js/docs/net.md

 Introduction
 ------------
-ZJS provides net (TCP) API's which closely mimic Node.js' 'net' module.
-This module allows you to create a TCP IP server or client.
+ZJS provides net (TCP) APIs which closely mimic the Node.js 'net' module.
+This module allows you to create a TCP/IP server or client.

 Web IDL
 -------